1st XV Rugby Competition

 The Central North Island (CNI) 1st XV Rugby competition was established in 2012 and originally consisted of seven schools that were interested in enhancing their rugby programme.
-In 2013 St. Peter’s School from Cambridge joined the CNI Rugby Competition, in 2016 Wesley College become part of the CNI group, in 2017 Te Aute College joined and in 2018 St. John’s College (Hamilton).
-The aim of the competition is to provide 1st XV & Development XV teams from the eleven schools with a consistently high standard of challenging rugby fixtures.
+In 2013 St. Peter’s School from Cambridge joined the CNI Rugby Competition, in 2016 Wesley College become part of the CNI group, in 2018 St. John’s College (Hamilton).
+The aim of the competition is to provide 1st XV teams from the ten schools with a consistently high standard of challenging rugby fixtures.

 In its inaugural year, the Taine Randall Cup was donated by Lindisfarne College and they were the winners’ of the competition after a six-game round robin competition.
 In 2017 after a round robin, Fielding High school and Wesley College contended a hard-fought final which was deservedly won by Wesley College (32-28).
 This meant a new champion after St. Paul’s Collegiate winning three years in a row.

 In addition to the Championship Trophy, the Rick Francis Memorial Shield is played for.
 The Rick Francis Memorial Shield was donated by Feilding High School in 2014.
 The shield is played for each time the holder is playing a CNI fixture.

 Although the competition is into only its tenth season, players from the competing schools have already been selected for their respective regional Super 15 franchise development, New Zealand Secondary Schools’ and New Zealand U20 teams.

 We hope that you enjoy the exploits, triumphs and disappointments of the ten proud rugby schools that make up the CNI 1st XV rugby competition.

 Taine Randell: All Black Captain – Championship Cup